markozeman/SuperFormer/README.md

     <img src="images/SF_learning.png" width="600" align="center">
 </p>

+When learning of a number of tasks is over, the learned tasks co-exist in a single transformer network.
+If *T* tasks were trained, we are able to retrieve the network’s weights of all previous tasks by accepting a small degradation of the performance caused by the model forgetting, when learning later tasks.
 *Contexts* are utilized to switch between different tasks and at the inference time they serve to obtain the suitable network weights for a specific task.